 The eastern Westbury bypass development was really badly placed, as it was inherently unsatisfactory in environmental impact,

-affordability and the other criteria with which it had to comply for it to be considered for funding.
+affordability and the other criteria which it had to comply with to be considered for funding allocation.

-With procedures followed, the Eastern Bypass scheme could not progress.
+With all procedures followed, the eastern bypass scheme could not progress.

 Wiltshire (County) Council had been putting about misleading spin otherwise.

-A Wiltshire County Council presentation, given to the town council etc, claimed that a DfT letter of December 2006 said anticipate
+A Wiltshire County Council presentation, given to the town council etc, included saying that a December 2006 DfT letter

-Department for Transport letter exists.
-A December '06 Government Office for the South West letter to Wiltshire
+letter of December 2006 exists anywhere.
+The December '06 Government Office for the South West letter to Wiltshire

-Council refers to the July 2006 DfT letter (NB: not to a December 2006 DfT letter).
-There was no statement
+Council refers to the DfT letter of July 2006 (NB: not to a December 2006 DfT letter).
+There was no piece

 that funding for a Westbury Bypass was to be anticipated.